api2cart/swift5-sdk/docs/AttributeAPI.md

 let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) let langId = "langId_example" // String | Language id (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,name") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let attributeSetId = "attributeSetId_example" // String | Attribute set id (optional)
+Max allowed count=250 (optional) (default to 10) let attributeSetId = "attributeSetId_example" // String | Attribute set id (optional) let langId = "langId_example" // String | Language id (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,name") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

 // attribute.group.list
-AttributeAPI.attributeGroupList(start: start, count: count, langId: langId, params: params, exclude: exclude, responseFields: responseFields, attributeSetId: attributeSetId) { (response, error) in
+AttributeAPI.attributeGroupList(start: start, count: count, attributeSetId: attributeSetId, langId: langId, responseFields: responseFields, params: params, exclude: exclude) { (response, error) in
     guard error == nil else {
         print(error)
         return